A Mess Free Life may collect a share of sales or other compensation from the links on this page.

 To continue growing your financial independence, continually look for opportunities to increase your income and cut your expenses.
 The more income you have left at the end of the month the better off you’ll be.
 Consider starting a part-time business or getting a part-time job.
 Organize your house and sell off everything you don’t need at a yard sale then use the money to build your savings.

 Cut extra expenses by trading babysitting with your neighbor for date nights or bartering for other services you need.

 Opportunities are everywhere around you; you just have to look for them.

 Now that you have an overview, you’re ready to get started.
 Plan a time around the end of the month to start developing your spending plan for the next month, so you’re ready to go on the first of every month.
 Review your plan and make adjustments as needed because no two months are ever the same.

-Over the coming months I’ll be sharing ideas for developing your spending plan for each month, but to get started, follow the above steps to find your starting point.
+Over the coming months I’ll be sharing ideas for how to develop a spending plan for each month, but to get started, follow the above steps to find your starting point.
 You need a clear and complete picture of your current financial situation to start moving forward in a positive direction.

-Click on the month to learn what to do each month in our year-long series on Developing A Spending Plan.
+Click on the month to learn what to do each month in our year-long series on How to Develop A Spending Plan.